BespokeTechLabs/External-Logins-via-PHP-to-Firefly/README.md

 	   <center></br><input type="submit" name="submit" style="width: 290px;" value="Submit" /></br></br></center>
 	</form>

-I would like to point out that this code is still used for testing purposes within a school enviroment and could change depending on Firefly Encryptions and Updates.
-But for a "stumble in the dark" I hope this may solve some challenges other developers may be facing with implementation within School's or Businesses :)
+I would like to point out that this code is still used for testing purposes within a school environment and could change depending on Firefly Encryptions and Updates.
+But for a "stumble in the dark" I hope this may solve some challenges other developers may be facing with implementations within Schools or Businesses :)

 Finally, Firefly is the respective property of Firefly Solutions LLP.
 (2014).
 I would highly suggest crediting them whenever this is used.